 There are currently two main potential causes for a large EMP in our modern society;

-The first true tests of HEMP devices occurred in 1962 when a 1.44 megaton nuclear device was detonated 250 miles above the surface of the Earth over the Pacific Ocean.
+The first true tests of HEMP devices occurred in 1962, an event called Starfish Prime, when a 1.44 megaton nuclear device was detonated 250 miles above the surface of the Earth over the Pacific Ocean.
 This extremely small device (in today’s terms) knocked out streetlights and other electrical equipment in Hawaii, 898 miles away.

 In that same year the Soviet Union detonated a much smaller device (only 300 kilotons) in space over Kazakhstan.
 The resulting EMP was reported to be many times greater than that of the US tests over the Pacific Ocean due to the land mass below and the stronger magnetic fields in that specific area.